The PhD in Economics at Emory

-The Emory Ph.D. program in Economics prepares students to become productive scholars and effective teachers in colleges and universities.
-Our graduates are also well prepared for research positions in private research organizations, industry, and government.
-Students first master the core areas of microeconomics, macroeconomics and probability, statistics, and econometrics.
-They demonstrate their command of these subjects by passing comprehensive core examinations.
-The program also provides students with an understanding of research methodology and research methods and techniques, including econometrics and qualitative methods.
-During the second and third years, students focus their studies in specialized fields offered by the department itself and interdisciplinary areas offered in cooperation with other departments and schools in the University.
+The Emory PhD program in Economics prepares students to become productive scholars and effective teachers in colleges and universities.
+Our graduates are also well-prepared for research positions in private research organizations, industry, and government.
+The program provides students with an understanding of research methodology and research methods and techniques, including econometrics and qualitative methods.

-We provide the student with the research training and tools necessary to contribute to the expansion of knowledge in economics.
+We provide students with the research training and tools necessary to contribute to the expansion of knowledge in economics.
 Our department has an intellectually challenging atmosphere of collegial scholarship.
-It provides the opportunity to study topics in the core fields of microeconomics, macroeconomics, and econometrics, and in established fields of law and economics, health economics, public economics, international trade, and industrial organization.
+It provides the opportunity to study topics in the core fields of microeconomics and health economics, macroeconomics, and econometrics.